Menu Close

 Exercise

-All hamsters should be given the opportunity to exercise outside of their main set-up, but we do not recommend placing your hamster in a ball for exercise.
+All hamsters should be given the opportunity to exercise outside of their main set-up, but you should not place your hamster in a ball for exercise.

 Instead we recommend using a playpen to give your hamster a secure area to exercise in.
 In the pen, you can add toys and scatter food/treats, which the hamster is then free to explore using all of their senses!